-Fred Thompson is a TV actor who served as a Republican senator from Tennessee and ran briefly for the 2008 Republican Party presidential nomination.
-He has also held a fellowship at the neoconservative American Enterprise Institute (AEI), where he focused on national security and intelligence issues related to North Korea, China, and Russia.
-Best known for his role on the hit television series Law & Order, Thompson is also known for his use of aggressive and bombastic rhetoric to characterize undocumented immigrants and America's "enemies," and he has a long history of supporting hawkish security policies and controversial weapons programs.
+Fred Thompson (1942-2015) was a TV actor who served as a Republican senator from Tennessee and ran briefly for the 2008 Republican Party presidential nomination.
+He held a fellowship at the neoconservative American Enterprise Institute (AEI), where he focused on national security and intelligence issues related to North Korea, China, and Russia.
+Best known for his role on the hit television series Law & Order, Thompson was also known for his use of aggressive and bombastic rhetoric to characterize undocumented immigrants and America's "enemies," as well as for his long history of supporting hawkish security policies and controversial weapons programs.

 Thompson briefly campaigned for the 2008 Republican presidential nomination.
 After a number of poor showings in early primaries—and lackluster debate performances—Thompson dropped out of the contest, stating in a brief announcement on his campaign web page: "Today I have withdrawn my candidacy for President of the United States.
 I hope that my country and my party have benefited from our having made this effort.
 Jeri and I will always be grateful for the encouragement and friendship of so many wonderful people."